Soloprogramer/milk2/README.md

-# milk2
-solution to USACO milk2 problem in cpp
+# i store here solutions to problems which i enjoyes solving